Groups | FAQ Frequently Asked Questions | Skatetown Ice Arena Roseville CA

 Every person on the ice, including parents and teachers, must have a wristband.

 Safety tips and rink rules (i.e., do not throw snowballs at people, where to skate if using learner bucket skating aids, etc.).
 The speech takes about 10 minutes and we highly recommend this for all groups.

 Your skaters will line up single file at the skate rental counter to get their skates.
 Please arrange for a teacher or chaperone to stand at the front of the line to help determine skaters’ shoe sizes.
-If the shoe size tag inside the shoe is not present or is hard to read, there is a rug with sized footprints to help determine sizes.
 One suggestion for helping your skaters select the proper skate is to have parents write their child’s shoe size on the child’s field trip ID tag, sticker or paper.

 Skatetown offers figure skates, hockey skates and Bob skates (double-bladed skates for toddlers).
 Hockey skates are for more advanced skaters, so all beginner skaters will be given figure skates.